 We also saw Nilgiri Langurs along the main road and a couple of Malabar Giant Squirrels.
 Back at the guest house there was a Jungle Striped Squirrel running around, and in the traps we caught another Rattus rattus.
 At least I think so: the cream bellied animals here seem way too pretty to me to be this species.
 I also caught two mice.
-And I’m as sure as I can be that, with their bi-coloured tail which was a little shorter than then 8 cm body, they were Cooke’s Mouse (Mus cookii).
-That said there us a chance that they might have been the endemic Bonhote’s Mouse (Mus famulus).
-I stand ready to be corrected on both counts.
+And I’m as sure as I can be that, with their tail which was a little shorter than then 8 cm body, they were both Earth-coloured Mouse (Mus terricolor).
+That said there us a chance that they might have been the something else as I haven’t found much detailed information on small mammals in India.
+I stand ready to be corrected.

 The hotel manager summoned me to see a group of elephants feeding in a nearby shola patch later that morning and we saw a Wild Boar in the same area.
 We looked for Sloth Bears during a late afternoon game drive that are apparently common but couldn’t find any.
 We did see a couple of Gaur though and more elephants.
 A night drive was pretty quiet, with just a Sambar, a few more Gaur and a Black-naped Hare all close to the hotel.